Selective Neuron Amplification in Transformer Language Models: Results

-Baseline confidence is the strongest predictor of SNA performance, but it does not explain everything.
-Three variables together seem to account for most of the variation across our results.

-\textbf{Baseline capability} is the strongest contributor, accounting for approximately 58\% of variance in rank-ordered outcomes (Spearman $\rho^2 = 0.581$).
-This lines up with the zone analysis and is the most useful starting point when trying to anticipate whether amplification is worth attempting.

-\textbf{Circuit localization} contributes an estimated 28\% of the remaining variance.
-Even within Zone 1, improvements are not uniform across tasks.
-Arithmetic repeatedly maps to Layer 8, which makes its circuitry relatively concentrated and its gains more predictable.
-Poetry is less stable; Layer 21 comes up often, but results vary more across prompts, likely because semantic processing draws on more distributed representations.
+Baseline confidence is the strongest predictor of SNA outcomes, accounting for roughly 58\% of variance in rank-ordered results ($\rho^2 = 0.581$).
+Circuit localization contributes an estimated 28\%.
+Arithmetic maps consistently to Layer 8, which makes its gains more predictable.
+Poetry is less stable across prompts because abstract language draws on more distributed representations at Layer 21.
+Task type explains the remaining 14\%.
+Computational tasks with similar baselines tend to show larger gains than semantic ones.

-The remaining variation appears to reflect \textbf{task type}, contributing roughly 14\%.
-When comparing tasks with similar baseline values, computational tasks like arithmetic tend to achieve larger gains than semantic ones.
-Creative tasks also seem more vulnerable to over-amplification, where pushing too hard begins to degrade rather than improve output quality.

-None of this amounts to a precise formula.
-In practice, estimating SNA effectiveness means combining these signals: baseline performance first, then a rough assessment of how localized the relevant circuitry is, then some consideration of task type.
-The zone model structures this reasoning but does not remove the uncertainty.
+These proportions are working approximations, not fixed constants.
+But they give a practical ordering for deciding whether amplification is worth attempting: check baseline confidence first, then assess how localized the relevant circuits are, then consider task type.